 Crafting a successful personal brand begins with research and writing.
 This upfront work is important because it lays the foundation for every other decision about your brand.
 First, look around at the freelance landscape you're competing in.
-What do other creatives in your region or your discipline offer?
+What do other creatives in your area or your discipline offer?
 How do they talk about themselves and their work?

 Then, look at your own experience and skills.
 What do clients experience when working with you?
 What's your unique approach to your work?
 How do you leverage your skills and experience?
 How do you want clients, prospects and collaborators to perceive you?
-Home in on the skills, services and style that make you stand out.
+Zero in on the skills, services and style that make you stand out.
 That's your brand position.

 At its core, a brand is a story that represents an individual or company — their vision, beliefs, promises.
 When you're creating your personal brand as a freelancer, you are the subject of that story.
 Turn your brand position into a paragraph.
 Write genuinely and expressively, and avoid generic language that could apply to any other freelancer.
 Crafting your brand story is challenging, and, if writing isn't one of your core skills, it may be wise to enlist a copywriter for help.